Autumn 2022 - Open Gardens

 Entry: Free, voluntary donation to Church of Christ, Bright

 Essentially a fish farm with a lot of ponds to wander around.
 Planted with many deciduous trees, with an array of stunning autumnal colours.
 And of course, you are welcome to catch a fish!
-Fish, smoked trout, smoked salmon, delicious pâté & caviar for sale.
+Fish, smoked trout, smoked salmon, delicious pâté and caviar for sale

 13. Granny’s Pantry ‘Secret Garden’